MediaX-SJTU/AlignGS/README.md

 The raw indoor scene datasets we used can be downloaded from [ScanNet](https://github.com/ScanNet/ScanNet) and [NRGBD]().
 Following the RGB data processing steps in [NeuRIS](https://github.com/jiepengwang/NeuRIS), we downsample the raw RGB images via resizing and uniform interval sampling.

-### initial point cloud & camera parameters
+### Initial point cloud & Camera parameters

-Please refer to [VGGT](https://github.com/facebookresearch/vggt) for obtaining sparse 3D point cloud and camera params, the results will be saved under `scene_name/sparse ` in the COLMAP format.
+Please refer to [VGGT](https://github.com/facebookresearch/vggt) for obtaining sparse 3D point cloud and camera params, the results will be saved under `scene_name/sparse` in the COLMAP format.

-### depths & segmentation
+### Depths maps & Segmentation logits

+Please refer to [DINOv2](https://github.com/facebookresearch/dinov2) for obtaining depth maps and segmentation logits.
+We save the depth maps in the `.npy` format under `scene_name/pred_depths`, and the segmentation logits in the `.pt` format under `scene_name/segmentation_logits`.

 ## Citation
 If you find this project useful in your research, please consider cite: